Get your story to the right person at the right time

 By understanding key parts of the pitching process from the media’s point of view, companies can craft better pitches with the help of their PR firms and understand more of the decisions the PR firm makes when it creates a pitch for the company.
 This not only improves the pitch and increases the odds a reporter will accept it, but it also makes the relationship between company and PR firm stronger, facilitating better cooperation and trust between them.

-If you would like to learn more about effectively reaching out to journalists, download our free media relations e-book, Learn Media Relations from the Media.
+If you would like to learn more about effectively reaching out to journalists, download our media relations e-book, Learn Media Relations from the Media.

 Featured image credit: 123rf.com